nazimboudeffa/blog-nuxt2/content/blog/javascript-chatgpt.md

 number: 3
 ---

-Amazing !
 Today I've decided that now and after I will only use ChatGPT to write blog posts !

 I've asked ChatGPT to explain javascript in a blog post